AdobeDocs/analytics.en/help/import/c-data-sources/c-datasrc-types/datasrc-transactionid.md

 Use the following generic workflow to start using Transaction ID data sources:

 1. Create a data source ('Generic' category and 'Generic Data Source (Transaction ID)' type).
-1. Follow the data feed setup wizard to get an FTP location to upload data and download a data sources template file.
+1. Follow the data source setup wizard to get an FTP location to upload data and download a data sources template file.
 1. Update your implementation to include the `transactionID` variable.
 1. Upload a data sources file to the FTP site with a `.fin` file.